lbl-srg/obc/specification/source/codeGeneration.rst

    node modelica-json/validation.js -f filename.json

-Contractors can use the JSON Schema as a specification to develop a translator to a control product line.
+Control providers can use the JSON Schema as a specification to develop a translator to a control product line.
 If JSON Files are the starting point, then they must validate against the schema.